fabnap/personal/_pages/teaching.md

 Here more info about the courses I am teaching at the University of Perugia; TBA.

-### Thesis and Stage opportunities at INFN's Frascati National Laboratories
+### Thesis and Stage opportunities at University of Perugia and INFN

 Take a quiz: